azdavis/millet/docs/errors.md

 ## 1001

 Millet failed to perform file or directory I/O with the filesystem.
-It could be that the file or directory in question does not exist, or there may be insufficient permissions.
+It could be that the path in question:

-To fix, check the path mentioned by Millet to confirm that it exists and that Millet may access it.
+- does not exist.
+- has insufficient permissions.
+- is a directory when a file was expected, or vice versa.

+To fix, inspect the error for the underlying cause.

 ## 1002